 In compliance with requirements of the session laws described above, DHHS worked with the North Carolina Community Health Center Association, the North Carolina Association of Local Health Directors, the North Carolina Association of Free and Charitable Clinics, the North Carolina School-Based Health Alliance, and other organizations representative of eligible grant recipients.
 ORH immediately and seamlessly established and convened the Primary Care Advisory Committee.
 This rapid execution was supported by the long-standing Safety Net Advisory Committee that met monthly.
 The Safety Net Advisory Committee included all the named Primary Care Advisory Committee members.
-In July 2017, the Safety Net Advisory Committee.
+In July 2017, the Safety Net Advisory Committee was reorganized and re-named to establish the Primary Care Advisory Committee.
 The Primary Care Advisory Committee has continued to meet regularly to guide the Community Health Grant Program.
 The Primary Care Advisory Committee assists with the development of standardized objectives and outcomes; it also ensures strong partnerships and maximizes the strengths and roles of each member.